Common Questions

 Are there honors programs?

-Yes, incoming first-year students may be invited to join one of three honors programs: Dana Scholars, RJ Fellows, Muhlenberg Scholars and Shankweiler Scholars.
+Yes, incoming first-year students may be invited to join one of four honors programs: Dana Scholars, RJ Fellows, Muhlenberg Scholars and Shankweiler Scholars.
 Muhlenberg also houses a chapter of Phi Beta Kappa and several other academic honor societies.

 Is there academic support available if I have difficulty with my classes?

 Yes.
-The Academic Resource Center offers a range of services, including workshops on study skills as well as specific academic subjects, and peer tutoring,
+The Academic Resource Center offers a range of services, including workshops on study skills as well as specific academic subjects, and peer tutoring.

 What is the diversity like on campus?

-In recent years, approximately 15% of Muhlenberg students are of African-American, Asian, Hispanic or Native American descent.
+In recent years, approximately 21% of Muhlenberg students are of Black or African-American, Asian, Hispanic or Native American descent.
 Several organizations support multicultural life on campus.
 In addition, Muhlenberg enjoys unusual religious diversity, with approximately one third Catholic students, one third Jewish students, and just over 20% Protestant students.
 Organizations such as an active Hillel, the Newman Association, and the Lutheran Student Movement support religious life on campus.
 See Berg at a glance.

 What are my housing options?